 - When complete, select Create Data Mapping.
 The page closes and the Semantic Mappings page is displayed again, with an entry for the mapping you just created.
 Here is what happens next.

-- The software calculates the unique terms within the source dataset field, and for each term suggests five mapping recommendations to the selected target vocabulary and domain.
+- The Rhino Client calculates the unique terms within the source dataset field, and for each term uses a Generative AI model to find the top five mapping recommendations to the selected target vocabulary and domain.

-- The proposed recommendations include target concept names and target concept IDs.
+- In the case of OMOP mapping, the proposed recommendations include target concept names and target concept IDs.

-- The automatic generation of the proposed mappings runs on-prem on the Rhino Client, where the dataset is stored.
+- The automatic generation of the mapping recommendations runs on the Rhino Client, where the dataset is stored.

 - If during this process, any queries are required to a Rhino service that isn’t hosted on that Rhino Client, only source values that appear at least K times in the field can be sent to this external service so as to preserve K-Anonymity.

 - The status changes to “Processing”.
-The amount of processing time depends on the number of terms to map.
+The amount of processing time depends on the number of terms to map and the other workloads running on the Rhino Client.
 For example, a small vocabulary might take a few minutes, but a large one could take several hours.

-- The number of times the source value appears in the field is calculated.
+- The number of times each source value appears in the field is calculated.

 - The confidence of the model recommendation for each of the top 5 recommended mapping values is calculated.